 This post may contain affiliate links.
 Please read myย privacy policy.

 Dumplings are such an iconic Chinese dish, and I love how versatile they are.
-They can be steamed, boiled, or pan-fried and filled with all kinds of ingredients like pork, shrimp, beef, or just vegetables.
+You can steam, boil, or pan-fry them, and fill them with everything from pork and shrimp to beef or just veggies.

 Every Chinese New Year, making dumplings from scratch is a tradition in my family.
 It’s our way of welcoming good luck and prosperity.
 We gather together to wrap, cook, and enjoy these delicious little treats, and it’s always such a special moment.